awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.cloudwatchlogs.md

 $ eb logs --all
 ```

 In particular, the `--log-group` option enables you to retrieve instance logs of a specific log group, corresponding to a specific on\-instance log file\.
 To do that, you need to know the name of the log group that corresponds to the log file you want to retrieve\.
-You can find this information in [How Elastic Beanstalk Sets Up CloudWatch Logs](#AWSHowTo.cloudwatchlogs.loggroups)\.
+You can find this information in [How Elastic Beanstalk sets up CloudWatch Logs](#AWSHowTo.cloudwatchlogs.loggroups)\.

-### Instance Log Streaming Using Configuration Files<a name="AWSHowTo.cloudwatchlogs.files"></a>
+### Instance log streaming using configuration files<a name="AWSHowTo.cloudwatchlogs.files"></a>

 When you create or update an environment, you can use a configuration file to set up and configure instance log streaming to CloudWatch Logs\.
 The following example configuration file enables default instance log streaming\.
 Elastic Beanstalk streams the default set of log files for your environment's platform\.
 To use the example, copy the text into a file with the `.config` extension in the `.ebextensions` directory at the top level of your application source bundle\.